 Overnight guests are permitted in the residence halls, provided consideration is given to the rights of all permanent occupants.
 Roommates must give explicit approval.
 Any guest who remains within the residence hall for more than one consecutive night must be registered with Residence Life.
-Four nights within a 14-day period is the maximum length of time normally permitted for each guest.
-Special permission from Residence Life is required for guest stays of longer than four days.
+Each resident may have a guest for up to four nights within a 14-day period.
+Individual guests are not permitted consecutive stays via other hosts and as such cannot spend more than four nights within a 14-day period on campus.
+Special permission from Residence Life is required for guest stays of longer than four days; this must be requested at least two weeks prior to arrival.
 Residents assume responsibility for the actions of their guests.